If you had to design the perfect island, Lord Howe would surely be it.

 See the Bureau of Meteorology’s information about average temperatures and rainfall at different times of the year.

-Exceptional seafood from the bountiful oceans, the local specialty being king fish.
-They also produce excellent beef that is butchered on the island as well as fresh eggs and hydroponic vegetables.
+Exceptional seafood from the bountiful oceans, the local speciality being king fish, as well as fresh eggs and hydroponic vegetables.

 This holiday starts on Lord Howe Island mid afternoon (when the daily flight arrives from Sydney).
 On some days it is possible to fly from Brisbane and we can arrange extra nights accommodation on the island if required.
 After settling in to our accommodation we’ll do the first of our walks, an orientation through the settlement area.
 A highlight is seeing the huge kingfish come close to shore at Neds Beach.